 The HTML Elements UI Library comes with two different parts.
 The first and most common is the Components Library.
 These are standard, out-of-the box, ready to use components.

-However, there are many cases whereby the standard component needs to be customised or adjusted to suit the needs of the user.
+However, there are many cases whereby the standard component needs to be customized or adjusted to suit the needs of the user.
 This results in a new component.
-We call these patterns.
-Patterns are helpful guides as to how a component might be or behave.
-A typical example is a footer on a web page.
-Eufemia will not describe how every type of footer should be designed.
-Instead, it describes the function of a footer in general with some aesthetic and content guidelines.
+We call these extensions.

 Where do I go next?